cyteena/FireFlow-Fast-Inversion-of-Rectified-Flow-for-Image-Semantic-Editing/README.md

-# FireFlow: Fast Inversion of Rectified Flow for Image Semantic Editing
+# 🔥FireFlow: Fast Inversion of Rectified Flow for Image Semantic Editing

 > TL;DR: An 8-step inversion and 8-step editing process works effectively with the FLUX-dev model.
 (3x speedup with results that are comparable or even superior to baseline methods)